Pickleball Gear

 Loading...

-Honestly, as long as you're able to handle a bit of pop, it's hard to find any fault with this paddle.
-It's the standout if you're shopping in the $100-200 range, and appeals to players across a wide range of levels.
+As long as you're able to handle some pop, it's hard to find any fault with this paddle.
+It's a standout if you're shopping in the $100-$200 range, and appeals to players across a wide range of levels.
+If you're a doubles player who needs a balanced game with power and control, this paddle is for you.

 Buy if: